Configuring Additional Settings for a

 Click OK.

-cellular network.
-Wi-Fi Calling is disabled by
+instead of a cellular network.
+Wi-Fi Calling

 Wi-Fi Calling